ThomasBOUTANT/LionHeart_2016/README.md

 Java Code of the board game "LionHeart"

+How many time ?
+- 6 months between January and June 2016

 Link to the board game:
 - https://boardgamegeek.com/boardgame/1150/lionheart

 Context of the project:
 - It's a school project, made in 6 months (January 2016 - June 2016)

 The team: